Last updated:

 Two enemies, one ship, dual POV, and a slow burn that earns every chapter.

-The forced proximity on the spaceship is not a gimmick but the engine of the entire emotional arc, because when you cannot walk away from someone, every argument becomes an excavation and every accidental moment of vulnerability becomes a landmine.
+Readers arriving from other shelves can see how it compares to books like The Expanse but with romance, books like Polaris Rising, and books like Firefly but with romance.
+The forced proximity on the spaceship is the engine of the entire emotional arc: when you cannot walk away from someone, every argument becomes an excavation.

-There are no aliens in this universe, only humans, which means the conflicts are rooted in recognizable political tensions and personal betrayals that feel grounded even when the setting is extraordinary, and our guide to this human-only sci fi romance ebook explains why that choice makes every silence land harder.
+There are no aliens in this universe, only humans, so the conflicts stay grounded even when the setting is extraordinary.
+Our guide to this human only sci fi romance ebook explains why that choice makes every silence land harder, and the found family built to earn reader attachment around the couple earns its own weight by the midpoint.

-This is book one of a series, but Voss gives you a complete and satisfying happily ever after by the final page, so you will not be left with a cliffhanger or a hollow sense of incompleteness.
+This is book one of a series, but Voss delivers a complete and satisfying happily ever after by the final page, a standalone SFR with a HEA and no cliffhanger.
+You will simply be left wanting more of this world.

 Why Does the Enemies to Lovers Trope Work Better in Space?